What to Expect During Physical Therapy for Lower Back Pain

 Your Initial Visit

-At MOTION PT Group, we understand the devastating effects pain can have on your daily life.
+At MOTION, we understand the devastating effects pain can have on your daily life.
 We empathize with the physical and mental toll pain exacts on you, your work, and your loved ones.
 That’s why we’re dedicated to helping you achieve long-term relief, so you can get back to enjoying your life.

 Our licensed therapists treat clients of all ages, either in our state-of-the-art clinics or via telehealth visits.
 Our compassionate, highly trained staff includes physical, occupational, hand, and work injury therapy specialists.